State0fFlux/Star-Generator/README.md

 # Star-Generator
-This is a project that started as an assignment for my Intro to Applied Mathematics course at the UW.
+This is a project that started as an assignment for my Intro to Scientific Computing (AMATH 301) course at University of Washington.
 I have since expanded its functionality to allow for more user customization of the stars being generated.

 <img src="star_bounce.gif" width="50%" align="right" />